Functionality

 If code review is required:

-Execute the Ready for review ready for review task to set the status of the control procedure to Review.
+Execute the Ready for review task to set the status of the control procedure to Review.
 It is mandatory to provide a changelog description for tracking purposes.
 Optionally, you can assign a reviewer immediately.

 If a control procedure is marked as Ready for review in both branch and origin, a merge conflict may arise.
 You can select only one to be merged.

-The control procedure will show up in the Code review tab, ready to be reviewed.
+The control procedure will show up in the Code review tab, ready to be reviewed by a developer and/or AI.
 The review will be based on the live code of the control procedure.
 For more information on the review process, see the Code review manual.

 Three tabs are available:

-• Code review - an overview of all changed control procedures, also when they are still in development.
+- Code review - an overview of all changed control procedures, including those in development.
+To execute a code review with AI on a control procedure, see AI code review.

-• Changes - an overview of every change since the last time the control procedures have been completed.
+- Changes - an overview of every change since the last time the control procedures were completed.
 Here you can see which templates are new, updated, or deleted.

-If, for any reason, the control procedure needs more time in development, execute the task Set status to development set to development to revert the status back to development.
+If, for any reason, the control procedure needs more time in development, execute the task Set status to development to revert the status back to development.

 Code review in Functionality